 Tips: The right time to visit Frog Hill will be in the evening before the sun goes down!
 The lake will look extremely blue.

-Don’t go too early; if not, you will get sunburn as there are no big trees on the hills.
-This is not a place to go alone or in pairs.
+Don’t go too early; if not, you will get sunburn as there are no big trees on the hills and it is not a place to go alone or in pairs.

-Some visitors only head to Penang just to eat hawker food, breakfast, lunch, dinner, supper, and have it as snacks in between.
+Some visitors only head to Penang to eat hawker food, breakfast, lunch, dinner, supper and have it as snacks in between.

-Take the opportunity to taste the popular local delicacies; you may want to go in a group to taste even more street food.
+Take the opportunity to taste the famous local delicacies; you may want to go in a group to taste even more street food.